-School supplies are very useful to the super-prepared, for they help us become more organized as a people.
+School supplies for the super-prepared really help us become more organized as a people.
 Organization is one of the key skills that separates us preppers from common hoarders.
 Well, that and we know how to use a machete (kept under our beds) to hack our way out of a collapsed building after the Cascadia fault line shifts.

 Since it is back to school time across America, school supplies are plentiful and cheap right now.
 We’re all about taking advantage of seasonal pricing at the ol’ Prephappy offices, so it’s at this time of year that we replenish our stock of school supplies.
 Here’s our favorites and why they made the list: